rubygems/rubygems.github.io/_posts/2020-11-16-october-rubygems-update.md

 author: Gift Egwuenu
 ---

 Welcome to the RubyGems monthly update!
 As part of our efforts at [Ruby Together](http://rubytogether.org/), we publish a recap of the work that we’ve done the previous month.
-Read on to find out what updates were made to RubyGems, Ruby Toolbox and RubyGems.org in September.
+Read on to find out what updates were made to RubyGems, Gemstash and RubyGems.org in October.

 ## RubyGems News